Academic Screening, Growth, and Diagnostic Tests

 • iReady Reading - all students scheduled to take the spring reading SOL

-• MAP Growth MAP – all students scheduled to take a spring math SOL
+• MAP Growth Math– all students scheduled to take a spring math SOL

-Middle school teachers assess all grade 6-8 middle school students with iReady Reading and MAP Growth MAP in fall, winter, and spring.
+Middle school teachers assess all grade 6-8 students in the fall with iReady Reading and MAP Growth Math.
 Tests are delivered within the classroom instructional block.
 Teachers set specific testing dates for each class.
 General timing for required screening and growth is available on the Grade Level Tests webpage (https://www.fcps.edu/academics/student-tests-assessments/grade-level-tests).

 Based on academic screening results, some students may require a reading plan or math intervention plan.
 Some students may require additional diagnostic tests to help teachers determine specific areas for support.
 If you have questions about academic screening, growth, or diagnostic tests, please contact your student’s teacher or the school's test coordinator.